 Seine river pollution delays Olympic training as water testing continues

+Paris — Paris officials are leaving it to the last minute to decide if the first Olympic swimming event in the Seine river can go ahead Tuesday morning.
+A city official told CBS News that a decision on whether the swimming leg of the men's triathlon can take place safely will be taken "during the night."
+That is to give officials time to review the latest results of tests of the river water.

-Paris — Water contamination levels forced officials to cancel an Olympic triathlon training session scheduled to take place in Paris' Seine river on Monday.
-It was the second of the sessions to be scuttled by water pollution, and with more water quality test results pending, it remained unclear whether the first actual 2024 Paris Games event would go ahead as scheduled in the iconic waterway on Tuesday.
+Water contamination levels forced officials to cancel a triathlon training session scheduled to take place in the Seine on Monday.
+It was the second of the sessions to be scuttled by water pollution, and with more water quality test results pending, it remained unclear whether the first actual 2024 Paris Games event would go ahead as scheduled in the iconic waterway.

+"The city is still confident that there will be improvements with the good weather," the official said.

+However, just hours before the men's triathlon was due to start, at 8 a.m. local time Tuesday, Paris City Hall had still not released any updated results, and the event was still on the Olympic calendar.
+That despite independent tests showing the levels of E. coli had jumped significantly following the weekend's heavy rain.

 Heavy rainfall over the weekend — including during almost all of Friday's opening ceremony — resulted in a huge inflow into the river system, and the runoff can raise levels of E. coli and plankton that make it unsafe for swimming.